 Uphold is a cloud-based financial services platform that supports more than 30 currencies (both fiat and crypto) and is available to users in over 180 countries.
-This digital wallet is designed to make it quick and easy to store assets, send funds to other Uphold users around the globe and instantly exchange between currencies.
+This digital wallet is designed to make it quick and easy to store assets, send funds to other Uphold users around the world and instantly exchange between currencies.

 Operating on a 100% reserve model, Uphold backs all member stores one-for-one with its own holdings.
-Since its launch in 2015, the platform has supported more than $3 billion in transactions.
+Since its launch in 2015, the platform has supported more than US$3 billion in transactions.
 Uphold is headquartered in the United States.

 - Web browsers

 It’s free to sign up with Uphold and create a wallet.
 However, depending on the funding method you select, you may need to pay deposit and/or withdrawal fees.

 Uphold’s Canadian users can deposit using either a credit card or a debit card.
 Bank transfers are only available through SEPA for EU residents or through ACH for US residents.

 - Update – July 2018: GBP bank deposits and withdrawals are temporarily not supported until further notice.